Xvobuk/word_counter/README.md

 *pip install pandas*

-Download your Telegram chat by exporting the data in the form of a JSON object.
+Download your Telegram chat by exporting the data in the form of a JSON object, ensuring that all checkboxes are unchecked.
+This means downloading only text without photos, voice messages, and so on.

 Place the result.json file in the same folder as the program file.